Splitting fields and general differential Galois theory: Ideals of tensor products

-for sufficient $s$ and $C$.
-But $C$ is a differentially finitely generated algebra in $S^{-1}A$, therefore $C$ is locally simple.
-Inverting one element more we assume that $C$ is simple.
-Then statement~\ref{surjstate} guaranties that differentially finitely generated algebra $(C\cdot B')_{sh}$ is simple.
-Then proposition~\cite[chapter~III, sec.~10, prop.~7(b)]{Kl} implies than $B$ is locally simple, contradiction. \end{proof}
+for suitable $s$ and $C$.
+But $C$ is a differentially finitely generated $K$-algebra in $S^{-1}A$ and therefore $C$ is locally simple.
+By inverting one element, we can assume that $C$ is simple.
+Then Proposition~\ref{surjstate} guaranties that the differentially finitely generated $K$-algebra $(C\cdot B')_{sh}$ is simple.
+Then it follows from Proposition~7(b) in \textsection~10 of Ch.~III in~\cite{Kl} that $B$ is locally simple.
+We have obtained a contradiction with the maximality. \end{proof}

-It should be noted that the ideal constructed in theorem~\ref{atomic} is a partial case of the ideals from theorem~\ref{algconst}.
-In other words the quotient ring also has no non algebraic constants.
-There is an application of previous theorem.
+It should be noted that the ideal constructed in theorem~\ref{atomic} is a special case of the ideal in theorem~\ref{algconst}.
+That is, the residue field of the ideal constructed also does not contain non-algebraic constants over the field of constants of the field $K$.
+We now demonstrate an application of Theorem~\ref{atomic}.

 \begin{theorem} Let $K$ be a differential field.
-Then there exists a differentially closed field $L$ containing $K$ such that any differentially finitely generated subalgebra of $L$ is locally simple. \end{theorem} \begin{proof}
+Then there exists a differentially closed field $L$ containing $K$ such that any differentially finitely generated $K$-subalgebra of $L$ is locally simple. \end{theorem} \begin{proof}

-We should repeat the first half of the proof of theorem~\ref{DCFalgconst}.
-Let $\{\,B_\alpha\,\}$ be a family of all simple differentially finitely generated algebras over $K$ up to isomorphism and $\frak p$ be an ideal in $R=\otimes_\alpha B_\alpha$ as in theorem~\ref{atomic}.
-The field $L_1$ is defined as the residue field of the ideal $\frak p$.
-Repeating this construction for $L_1$ we get $L_2$ and etc. Therefore we have the following sequence
+As in the proof of Theorem~\ref{DCFalgconst}, we consider the se $\{B_\alpha\}$ of all simple differentially finitely generated algebra over $K$ up to isomorphism.
+Consider an ideal $\frak p$ of the ring $R=\otimes_\alpha B_\alpha$, as in Theorem~\ref{atomic}.
+We consider $L_1$ to be its residue field.
+By applying the same procedure to $L_1$ we obtain $L_2$, for $L_2$ we obtain $L_3$, and so on.
+As a result we obtain the ascending chain of fields

-The desired field $L$ is defined by the equality $L=\cup_k L_k$.
-The proof that $L$ is differentially closed is similar to that of theorem~\ref{DCFalgconst} and therefore omitted.
-Let show that the obtained field satisfies the desired property.
+We define the sought-for differential field: $L=\cup_k L_k$.
+The differential closedness is proved in the same fashion as in theorem~\ref{DCFalgconst}, therefore we omit the proof of it.

-We shall do it by the induction on $k$.
-The field $L_1$ satisfies required property by the definition.
-Suppose that hypotheses is proven for $k$.
-Let $B$ be any differentially finitely generated subalgebra in $L_{k+1}$ then the algebra $L_k\cdot B$ is locally simple because of the definition of $L_{k+1}$.
-Let an element $h$ be taken such that $(L_k\cdot B)_h$ is simple.
-The corollary from ``splitting lemma'' and induction hypotheses imply that
+We claim that the field thus obtained has the indicated property.
+We conduct induction on the number of the field.
+For $L_1$ this is clear from construction.
+We show that transition from $k$ to $k+1$.
+Suppose that a differentially finitely generated algebra $B$ over $K$ is contained in $L_{k+1}$; then the algebra $L_k\cdot B$ is locally simple by the construction of $L_{k+1}$.
+Let $h$ be an element $h$ such that $(L_k\cdot B)_h$ is simple.
+By Corollary~\ref{splitting_corollary} we obtain that